tiobetestlab/.github/actions/tics/README.md

     # Steps represent a sequence of tasks that will be executed as part of the job
     steps:
-      # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it

       - name: TICS Action Run
         uses: ./.github/actions/tics
         env: